Form preview

 IRS 56 is needed by:

-• Trustees overseeing a trust's administration.
+• Trustees overseeing trust accounts

-• Tax professionals preparing fiduciary tax returns.
+• Tax professionals assisting clients with fiduciary duties

 Comprehensive Guide to IRS 56

-What is IRS Form 56?
+What is IRS Form 56 Fiduciary Notice?

-Purpose and Benefits of IRS Form 56
+Purpose and Benefits of IRS Form 56 Fiduciary Notice

 Who Needs to File IRS Form 56?